Sen-Sum/coursera-repo-forked/README.md

 # coursera-repo
-##thie repository is for learning github using coursera platform via IBM.
+this repository is for learning github using coursera platform via IBM.